Yamato Province

 The Yamato Period in the history of Japan refers to the late Kofun Period (c.
 250–538) and Asuka Period (538–710).
 Japanese archaeologists and historians emphasize the fact that during the early Kofun Period the Yamato Kingship was in close contention with other regional powers, such as Kibi Province near present-day Okayama Prefecture.
 Around the 6th century, the local chieftainship gained national control and established the Imperial court in Yamato Province.

-The battleship Yamato, the flagship of the Japanese Combined Fleet during World War II, was named after this ancient province.
+The battleship Yamato, the flagship of the Japanese Combined Fleet during World War II, was named after this province.

 Capital

 During the Kofun period (300 to 538) and the Asuka period, many palace capitals were located in Kashihara, Asuka, and Sakurai.
 Yamato was the first central government of the unified country in the Kofun period.
 Heijō-kyō capital was placed in Nara City during the Nara period.

 In the 14th century, the capital of the Southern Court was established in Yoshino and Anou.